 Coverage E – covers legal liabilities and expenses for property damage lawsuits.

 Coverage F – covers the medical expenses of people who injure themselves on your property.

 Determining The Right Amount Of Coverage

 When trying to determine the right amount and level of your home insurance coverage, there are three critical factors that you need to consider.

 While there are limitations to every type of coverage in your insurance policy, you are allowed to adjust them as you see fit.

 Do you collect precious artworks?
-Do have plenty of jewelry?
+Do you have plenty of jewelry?
 Do you own any valuable décor?
-If you do, then extending your contents insurance coverage should protect your high-priced possessions from theft or loss.
+If you do, then extending your contents, insurance coverage should protect your high-priced possessions from theft or loss.

 To ensure that everything’s covered, make an inventory of the items with their corresponding costs.
 Discuss these details with your agent.

 If you’re purchasing home insurance as a requirement of your mortgage loan, then your lender may have already set a minimum coverage amount.
 Most of the time, mortgage lenders demand insurance coverage that is the same amount as your mortgage.

 Some insurance companies may require certain clients to purchase additional coverage before allowing them to avail their homeowner’s insurance products.
 This usually happens when the property insured is located in an earthquake or flood-risk area.
 In which case, the applicant will have to carry an earthquake or flood insurance with the homeowner’s insurance coverage.